SOCIAL MEDIA

 Dr. Schultz has a background in experimental psychology and survey research and over 15 years of experience as an independent consultant.
 His work has spanned a range of telecommunication interfaces and web applications, as well as user documentation projects.
 He was the proprietor of Media Design Associates.

 To his friends that knew him prior to December 21, 2008, he was more than that, an avid researcher, and a workaholic.
 A good husband, and a book collector.
 A researcher, and a design guru.
 A dish collector, and an antique lover.
 Someone whom I only wished I'd met sooner.
-People even now, after he's gone, thanking Derek for his help and knowledge.
+People even then, after he was gone, had been publicly writing articles thanking Derek for his help and knowledge.

 As for the lovely Renee, she's somewhere in Glendive, MT......